-Enclosed is a copy of the unfair labor practice charge which has been filed with this Office and assigned the case number shown above.
-To complete the investigation expeditiously, and to make a determination as to the merits of the charge, it is important that the parties cooperate fully during the ensuing investigation of the charge.
-You will be contacted shortly by the Agent who has been (will be) assigned to investigate the charge.
-If you have any questions, please contact directly either the Agent or Regional Point of Contact indicated below.
+I have enclosed a copy of the unfair labor practice charge which the Charging Party filed with my Office.
+I have assigned the case number shown above to this charge.
+It is important that you cooperate fully during the investigation of the charge so my office can timely complete the investigation and make a decision.
+The Agent who has been (will be) assigned to investigate the charge will contact you as soon as possible.
+If you have any questions, please contact the Agent using the phone number or e-mail address at the end of this letter.